nao1215/sqly/README.md

 The sqly shell functions similarly to a common SQL client (e.g., `sqlite3` command or `mysql` command).
 The sqly shell has helper commands that begin with a dot.
 The sqly-shell also supports command history, and input completion.

+Command history is persisted to a SQLite database under the config directory.
+History is best-effort: if that database cannot be created or written (for example a read-only config directory in CI or a container), sqly disables history for the session with a warning and still runs the requested query or command.
+Set `SQLY_HISTORY_DB_PATH` to choose a writable location.

 The sqly-shell has the following helper commands:

 ```shell